joergschultzelutter/robotframework-aprslib/README.md

 - The current version of the Robot Framework does not support WHILE loops which would permit the Robot script to rum endlessly (when needed).
 Loops can only be triggered with the help of finite FOR loops.
 This should be enough for testing but unless a real WHILE loop is made available for the Robot Framework, you can't build an APRS messaging server which will not terminate after a certain point in time.

-- The ```Receive APRS Packet``` command has no timeout.
+- The ```Receive APRS Packet``` command has no timeout which means that it will only return back from this code if it has found a message that is to be returned back to Robot.
 If you depend on timeout, you may need to amend your APRS-IS filter settings and handle the filter process in your code.

 ## The fine print